ISO 3166: Members

 The ISO 3166/MA has further associated members who do not participate in the votes but who, through their expertise, have significant influence on the decision-taking procedure in the maintenance agency.

 Codes beginning with "X"

 Country codes beginning with "X" are used for private custom use (reserved), never for official codes.
-Despite the words “private custom”, the use may include other public standards.
-ISO affirms that no country code beginning X will ever be standardised.
+Despite the words "private custom", the use may include other public standards.
+ISO affirms that no country code beginning with X will ever be standardised.
 Examples of X codes include: